taqiabdulrahman/osticket/README.md

 <h3 align="center">Create Virtual Machine in Azure</h3>
 <br />
 <p>
-<h3 align="center">First, start by creating a Resource Group inside Azure.</h3>
+<h3 align="center">Now lets get started, We begin by creating a Resource Group inside Azure.</h3>
 <br />
 </p>
 <p>
 	<img src="https://i.imgur.com/eBi5k2l.png" height="75%" width="100%" />
 </p>
 <p>
-<h3 align="center">Now, create a Windows 10 Virtual Machine (VM), typically with 2-4 Virtual CPUs.
-For username and password, it can be anything as we'll be using this info to remote in with our main computer.
-When creating the Virtual Machine (VM), allow Azure to create a new Virtual Network (Vnet):</h3>
+<h3 align="center">Now, let's create a Windows 10 Virtual Machine, typically with around 2-4 Virtual CPUs (so it can perform decently enough for the project).
+For username and password, it can be anything as we'll mostly be using this info to remotely access our main computer.
+When creating the Virtual Machine, allow Azure to create a new Virtual Network (Commonly Referred as a Vnet):</h3>
 <br />
 </p>
 <p>